Swansea City A.F.C.: Managers

 Swansea City's first professional manager was Walter Whittaker, who was appointed in 1912.
 In the club's first season, Whittaker led Swansea to their first Welsh Cup win.
 The club's longest-serving manager, in terms of tenure, was Haydn Green, who held the position for eight years, four months and 14 days, spanning the entirety of World War II.
 Trevor Morris, who oversaw the most games at Swansea, was also the first manager to lead a Welsh club in Europe, qualifying for the 1961–62 Cup Winners' Cup.

 John Toshack, Swansea City's most successful manager with three league promotions and three Welsh Cup wins, led the club to their highest league finish, sixth place in the 1981–82 First Division.
 Appointed in February 1996, the Dane Jan Mølby became Swansea's first foreign manager and took them to the 1996–97 Division Three play-off final, which they lost.
 In 2011, Swansea achieved promotion to the Premier League under Brendan Rodgers, becoming the first Welsh team to play in the division since its formation in 1992.
-During the club's centenary year (2012–13), they won the League Cup for the first time under Michael Laudrup, the first major trophy in Swansea's 100-year history.
+During the club's centenary year (2012–13), they won the League Cup for the first time under Michael Laudrup, the first major English trophy in Swansea's 100-year history.